-Description The subjects comprise a purpose built upper cottage flat, occupying the first floor rightmost position, set within a two storey detached block containing four residential units in total.
-Accommodation GROUND FLOOR: Entrance hallway with staircase leading to first floor accommodation.
-FIRST FLOOR: Landing, living room, kitchen, two bedrooms and bathroom.
-Gross internal floor area (m2) Approximately 73m2 or thereby.
+Description The subjects comprise a converted flat occupying the first floor position, set within a two storey former detached villa now converted into three separate residential units.
+The property is accessed via a rear external staircase.
+Accommodation FIRST FLOOR: Entrance vestibule, hallway, living room, sitting room, kitchen, three bedrooms and bathroom.
+Gross internal floor area (m2) Approximately 107 square metres or thereby.
 Neighbourhood and location The subjects are situated in an established residential area.
 Surrounding properties comprise a variety of types and styles.
 Convenient for access to local facilities and amenities.
-Age Built circa 1930.
+Age Originally built circa 1900.
+The date of conversion is not known and will require to be verified.
 Weather Overcast and dry at the time of inspection.
 A period of mixed weather preceded my visit.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-The mutual chimney stack is of a pointed brick construction.
-Visible flashings are formed in leadwork.
-Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+The mutual chimney stacks are of a pointed stone construction.
+Visible flashings are formed in leadwork. Г Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.

-The roof is pitched, hipped and clad with slates.
-Ridge and hip details are of metal sheeting.
-Access to the roof space is through a ceiling hatch in the first floor landing.
-The roof is of a timber design with timber sarking and roofing felt linings.
-The roof space has been partially floored for informal storage purposes.
+The roof is pitched, ridged and clad with slates.
+Ridge details are of metal sheeting.
+Valley gutter details are formed in leadwork.
+There is a skylight on the rear roof slope.
+Access to the roof space is through a ceiling hatch in the hallway.
+The roof is of a timber design with timber sarking panels.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Gutters are of a half round cast iron design.
-Downpipes are of round cast iron sections.
+Gutters are of a metal ogee and half round cast iron design.
+Downpipes are of round cast iron and PVC sections.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls appear to be of a brick construction having an external finish comprising of render and painted brickwork.
-Drill holes are indicative of cavity wall insulation having been installed.
+The main walls are of a traditional solid stone/brick construction having a pointed and rendered external finish.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
 WINDOWS: uPVC framed double glazed window units throughout.
+EXTERNAL DOORS: The subjects are entered via a uPVC framed double glazed door.
 External decorations Visually inspected.
 External decorations have a painted finish where appropriate.
 Conservatories / porches None.
 Communal areas No communal internal areas.
 Garages and permanent outbuildings None.
 Outside areas and boundaries Visually inspected.
-The garden grounds are predominantly surfaced with lawn and stone chips.
-There is a driveway providing off street parking facilities.
-Boundaries are defined by timber fencing and metal railings.
+It is understood that an allocated section of rear garden pertains to the subject property.
+There is a domestic timber shed in the garden grounds.
+There is a shared drying area.
+Boundaries are defined by hedgerow and fencing.